Junior Research Groups Social-ecological Research

 In order to further strengthen transdisciplinary sustainability research, the funding concept of the German Federal Ministry of Education and Research (BMBF) for Social-Ecological Research (SOEF) includes structural funding formats besides topically orientated funding measures (such as "Sustainable Economy" or "Sustainable Transformation of Urban Areas").
 Enhancing the skills of young researchers to work in an interdisciplinary and transdisciplinary manner is regarded as being especially important in this area.
 So far, the German scientific system is still very much organized in a disciplinary manner.
 Interdisciplinary and especially transdisciplinary approaches are not sufficiently recognized.
 On this basis it is rather difficult for young researchers working transdisciplinary to build scientific careers, even though past funding within Social-Ecological Research has led to some progress regarding this issue.
 The evaluation carried out in 2012/2013 shows that funding results are leading into the right direction, however not sufficiently so as of yet.

-The 19 groups currently running are dealing with the following topics: biodiversity, sustainable management, sharing economy, rebound effects, digitization, crop production, nature-based solutions, mobility, energy transition and environmental migration.
-Five more groups will start in May 2020.
+The groups currently running are dealing with the following topics: biodiversity and agriculture, water management, climate change, sustainable economy, sharing economy, rebound effects, digitization, sustainable urban development, mobility and energy transition.

 The current junior research groups are briefly outlined below.